WayneKeenan/picraftzero/README.md

    + auto discovering and controlling i2c based motor & servo add-ons for the Raspberry Pi
    + 'steering mixers' for converting joystick axis values to motor speeds
    + websocket messaging
- + a camera streaming server for single or dual cameras where:
+ + a camera streaming server and web client for single or dual cameras where:
    + remote stereo viewing can use a mobile phone with Google Cardboard
    + the mobile phones gyro can control a pan/tilt camera mount

+ + cross platform, tested to work on Pi, Linux, Mac & Windows.
+ + able to run without any additional hardware (e.g. Pi HATs or joypads), handy for dev & testing.

 # Example